flatrick/dbup_test/docs/tutorials.md

 [Tutorials - Divio](https://docs.divio.com/documentation-system/tutorials/)

+- A tutorial is meant to teach the reader how to use something
+- **Puts all the emphasis on how to do something** *rather than why*
+- When taking the first steps to learning something new, it is important to get the reader to feel that first sense of success
+- Only after the reader knows how to do something, they'll be interested in knowing the nitty gritty details
+  - And they'll have some practical experience to actually connect that knowledge to

 ## New console application with DbUp and SQLite

 Before going into details on the various options available, let's begin by creating a simple console application and get you aquainted with DbUp: